guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 ---
 # What you can do with your pension pot

-You can usually take 25% of your defined contribution pension pot tax free.

 There are 6 ways you can take your pension pot.

+^You can usually take 25% of your defined contribution pension pot tax free.^

 <div class="options-overview">
   <div class="options-overview__item">